(2020 –), Working at Google X on an undisclosed project.

 (2017 – 2020), I was a Postdoctoral Researcher at Stanford University in Professor Shanhui Fan’s research group.

 (2011 – 2017), I was a graduate student at The University of Texas at Austin, advised by Professor Zheng Wang.
 I graduated in 2017 with a PhD in Electrical Engineering.

 Prior to grad school (~ 2011), I worked full time as a software engineer on industrial machine vision systems.

 I graduated in 2010 with my BS in Electrical Engineering from The University of Texas at Austin.

-I am an engineer with a research background in optics and electromagnetics, but I am also excited by physics at the intersection between optics, electronics, mechanics, and acoustics.
-In particular, I am interested in applications for information processing and analog computing.
-I also enjoy developing high-performance software in Python, Julia, and Matlab for performing numerical simulation and optimization.
+I am an engineer with a research background in optics and electromagnetics.
+I am also excited by physics at the intersection between optics, electronics, mechanics, and acoustics.
+Generally, I am interested in any application of these kinds of physics that involves information processing, analog computing, and neuromorphic hardware.
+I also really enjoy developing numerically-focused software in Python, Julia, Matlab, and other languages for high-performance simulation and optimization.

 Lately, I have been interested in using the automatic differentiation capabilities of libraries like Tensor Flow and PyTorch (which are typically used for machine learning) for inverse design problems and, more generally, for physics-constrained optimization.
 Check out my software page for more information on some of my projects.
 In general, I think it is a very exciting time to be working in the areas where computational / numerical physics, machine learning, and optimization overlap.
 Along a related direction, I have been exploring how optical, acoustic, and other physics can be used to develop specialized hardware platforms for machine learning and analog computing.
 I think this is currently a very exciting research direction.
 Feel free to check out some of my recent papers for more information on these ideas.